sharadalt/sharadalt.github.io/_posts/2017-03-28-Understanding-a-Closure-in-JS.md

 The inner function will have access to the variables in the outer function scope, even after the outer function has returned/closed.

-<h3>Example</h3>
+<h3>Examples</h3>
 Closures are commonly used to give objects data privacy.
 Data privacy is an essential property that helps us program to an interface, not an implementation.

-An example use of closure is,
+An example use of closure is using counter,

 Suppose you want to use a variable for counting something, and you want this counter to be available to all functions.

 You could use a global variable, and a function to increase the counter.
 In this case,  any script on the page can change the counter, as it is a global variable.
-If we have declared the variable counter within the function, no one else other than the function will be able to access the counter but the count does not work.
-Everytime when the function is invoked, it will show the same value.
+If we have declared the variable counter within the function, no one else other than the function will be able to access the counter, but the count does not work.
+Everytime the function is invoked, it will show the same value.
 The solution to this problem is using Closure.

 {% highlight js %}